Painting in ancient Rome: Portraits

 Portraits deserve a separate comment because they were an important element in the Roman religious and social system.
 The custom of portraying the dead had a long tradition.
-In the hearths of the residences, sacred spaces, effigies of the ancestors were installed as a perpetual homage, and in processions organized by the elites, family portraits appeared prominently, in order to attest their patrician lineage.
+In the hearths of the residences, sacred spaces, effigies of the ancestors were installed as a perpetual homage, and in processions organized by the elites, family portraits appeared prominently, to attest their patrician lineage.
 These effigies could be sculpted in the form of busts or heads, modeled in wax or terracotta as mortuary masks, or painted on medallions and shields, and used to present detailed physiognomic characterization, making one believe that they were faithful portraits.
 When the use of burials became widespread, replacing the cremations of the dead, this type of image also became part of the sepulchral contexts.

 The use of portraiture was not exclusive to the Romans, since Hellenism it had become common throughout the Mediterranean, not only as a remembrance of the dead, but also as offerings to the gods and as praise of the living, especially emperors, generals and other personalities.
 But ordinary citizens could also have their faces eternalized in a portrait, because the painting technique was relatively inexpensive, unlike statuary.
 By Pliny's time, however, memorialistic practices were beginning to lose strength in the metropolis, although they still survived in the provinces.
 Painted portraits found in Italy are extremely rare.
 A few survive in Pompeii and Herculaneum, but the largest and most important collection of this genre of work was recovered in Roman Egypt, with the group of portraits of Faium being especially famous.
 Part of this group of about a thousand pieces exhibits a remarkable naturalism, and most of them date from the AD 1st to the 3rd century, made in encaustic or tempera.
 Portraits there were associated with mummification, and were placed over the face of the dead in the manner of mortuary masks, inside sarcophagi.